PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac climbed up on a bar stool and said, "No, no. I mean it this time.
 I have come to sweep you away from all this pointless drudgery.
 We shall journey to a far kingdom where I am Lord and Master and you will be my Queen."

-Asarah walked behind the bar and setting her hands on the well-worn wooden top.
+Asarah walked behind the bar and set her hands on the well-worn wooden top.
 "Whattya want Boltac?"

 Eying the beautiful, dark-haired woman before him, Boltac had the courage to tell the truth because it would play as a joke.
 "Only you my love."